Top 10 Best WordPress Plugins to Manage Your Website

 WordPress.com hosts all of the Jetpack features.
-This means that WordPress helps make your site faster to run by taking some of the load from your server.
+WordPress helps make your site faster to run by taking some of the load from your server.

 The features you get from Jetpack won’t slow your site down, and you can count on it running smoothly.

-If you don't already have it, it's definitely worth installing Jetpack and exploring the features that it offers.
+If you don’t already have it, it’s definitely worth installing Jetpack and exploring its features.

 2 – Yoast SEO